PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 Things move fast at PostHog.
 When I started writing this blog post, our Enterprise plans had transparent pricing but still required you to contact us to get started.
 Not anymore.

-You can now sign up for an Enterprise license yourself in a fully automated manner, so all our plans are not transparently-priced and self-serve.
+You can now sign up for an Enterprise license yourself in a fully automated manner, so all our plans are now transparently-priced and self-serve.

 If having SAML integration, project permissions and a whole lot of set up and ongoing help from us is for you, you can sign up for your [Enterprise license key](https://license.posthog.com/?price_id=price_1L1AeWEuIatRXSdzj0Y5ioOU) in just a few clicks.